cujarrett/learning-terraform/README.md

 - ### Terraform apply

-  The Terraform `plan` command is used to apply the changes required to reach the desired state of the configuration.
+  The Terraform `apply` command is used to apply the changes required to reach the desired state of the configuration.

   Terraform apply will also write data to the terraform `.tfstate` file.